Using Children´s Literature to Teach Financial Literacy

 Did you know children’s books can help teach financial literacy to youth?
 The tools and resources found on this page can help you no matter if you’re a parent, a teacher, or someone else who has “teachable moments” with youth.

-Teaching Personal Finance Through Children’s Literature — Reviews several popular children’s books and the financial literacy topics that they help teach.
+Teaching Personal Finance Through Children’s Literature (119 K PDF) — Reviews 25 popular children’s books and the financial literacy topics that they help teach.

 Using Children’s Literature — Did you know that you can teach your children about economic and money management through reading to them?
 Transcript and audio (1:37).